thomasmartinsen-zz/WirelessSensorTag/README.md

 # WirelessSensorTag.NET

-##.NET wrapper on top of official WirelessSensorTag JSON api.
+##.NET wrapper on top of WirelessSensorTag JSON api.

 Currently the tool only supports the following parts of the API: